-Considerable effort has recently been put into planning meshed, multi-terminal HVDC networks.
+Considerable effort has been devoted to planning meshed, multi-terminal HVDC networks.
 One of the crucial components in such grids is the circuit breaker, which must be capable of clearing DC faults without de-energizing the DC side of the grid.
-Several HVDC circuit breaker solutions have been proposed over the years.
+A circuit breaker must deal with special requirements for interrupting direct current including extremely fast operation, creation of artificial current zero(s), generation of a counter voltage higher than system voltage and large energy absorption.
 While metal oxide surge arresters (MOSAs) are normally used in this application, the types of stresses to be dealt with are much different than for AC grids.

-This edited past contribution to INMR by Prof. Volker Hinrichsen (now retired) of the Technical University of Darmstadt in Germany in co-operation with Nadew Belda and Rene Smeets of DNV GL and Kema Labs in the Netherlands, reviewed the special requirements for MOSAs when it comes to applications in an HVDC circuit breaker.
+This edited contribution to INMR by then PhD candidate, Peter Hock, and Prof. Volker Hinrichsen of the Technical University of Darmstadt in Germany in co-operation with Nadew Belda and Rene Smeets of Kema Labs in the Netherlands, reviewed special requirements for MOSAs when it comes to application in an HVDC circuit breaker.

 Background